John Francis Whealon: Abortion

 Whealon left the Democratic Party in 1988 because of his opposition to abortion rights for women, declaring in his column in the weekly Catholic Transcript that he was "unable in conscience to remain a registered Democrat" because of the party's support of legal and government-financed abortions.
 In 1974, he said that Catholic healthcare professionals who participated in abortions faced excommunication.
 Whealon resigned from a local television station's program advisory committee because the station refused to cancel an episode of the comedy series Maude that dealt with abortion.

 Birth Control

-Gannon described a State of Connecticut-sponsored advertising campaign that encouraged sexually active adults to use condoms to prevents HIV/AIDS as "a commendable effort but a serious mistake to present condoms as the answer to the threat."
+Whealon described a State of Connecticut-sponsored advertising campaign that encouraged sexually active adults to use condoms to prevents HIV/AIDS as "a commendable effort but a serious mistake to present condoms as the answer to the threat."

 War

-Gannon supported the participation of the United States in Vietnam War and defended the maintenance of nuclear weapons.
+Whealon supported the participation of the United States in Vietnam War and defended the maintenance of nuclear weapons.